Nyapanyapa Yunupingu: Early life

 Yunupingu was a Yolŋu woman of the Gumatj clan and was born in Arnhem Land, Northern Territory, in 1945.
 She was the daughter of Yolŋu artist and cultural leader Munggurrawuy Yunupingu (c.1905–1979), who was involved with the Yirrkala bark petitions.
 Yunupingu's father taught her and her siblings how to paint, allowing her to watch as he created various traditional works.
 In a conversation between Nyapanyapa Yunupingu and Will Stubbs, Yunupingu discussed how her father taught her to paint.
 He told her:Daughter, see this, you will do this in the future.

 Nyapanyapa also stated of her generational painting inspiration in another instance:My father Mungurrawuy Yunupingu taught me how to paint.
 I learnt from watching him.
 He was always working.
 He said to me, 'When I am gone you will follow behind me and paint too.
 Show the people---paint and work.'

 Widowed, she was a wife of Djapu clan leader Djiriny Mununggurr, who died in 1977.
 She was the sister of brothers Galarrwuy Yunupingu and Mandawuy Yunupingu, and artist sisters Gulumbu Yunupingu, Barrupu Yunupingu, Nancy Gaymala Yunupingu, and Eunice Djerrkngu Yunupingu(c.1945–2022), among others.

 Nyapanyapa Yunupingu grew up working on the mission with her sisters, herding dairy cattle and goats.
 She learned to paint by watching her father's painting process, although he did not officially pass on Miny'tji designs to her.

 Art career

 Yunupingu worked through the Buku-Larrnggay Mulka Centre at Yirrkala.
 Here, she developed a close relationship with Will Stubbs, the art coordinator at Buku-Larrnggay Mulka Centre at Yirrkala.
 He helped to push her creatively and encourage her art.

-Will Stubbs, Buku-Larrŋgay Mulka Art Centre coordinator, said of Yunupingu and her art:
+Stubbs said of Yunupingu and her art:

 Nyapanyapa's best form of communication is her art.
-This is because she is deaf, doesn’t speak English, is otherwise not that verbal, doesn't belong to a culture which believes it is necessary to talk at length about art unless in regard to its sacred character, doesn't paint sacred art, does not have a sense of herself as an individual as distinct from her kinship group, does not have a sense of herself as an important artist, and does not have an interest in talking about herself.
+This is because she is deaf, doesn't speak English, is otherwise not that verbal, doesn't belong to a culture which believes it is necessary to talk at length about art unless in regard to its sacred character, doesn't paint sacred art, does not have a sense of herself as an individual as distinct from her kinship group, does not have a sense of herself as an important artist, and does not have an interest in talking about herself.